imadbakir/formio-angular-6-app-servicetracker/README.md

 the data for this application.

 1. First login or create an account @ [Form.io](https://portal.form.io)
-2. Create a new project called "Event Manager"
+2. Create a new project called "Service Tracker"
 3. Under Advanced Options, click on **Upload A Project Template**, then select the **```/src/project.json```** file from this repository.

     ![](https://monosnap.com/file/yITvSniWzfdYJPLdfhC4bWHZEd9LBq.png)